Making the Most of your Money at Kew Gardens

 If everyone still has lots of energy go to the north west corner of the Gardens to the Log Trail and Badger Sett.
 The Log Trail is a natural play area for children over 7 to test their balancing skills.
 And the Badger Sett is a human-sized tunnel to see how badgers live.

-When ready for a break, stop at the Pavilion Restaurant as it’s usually the quietest restaurant and it has wonderful slices of cake.
+When ready for a break, stop at the Pavilion Bar and Grill for lunch.

 Do pop in at the Marianne North Gallery to see the the lovely botanical paintings.
 Kids will like the touchscreens to zoom in on selected paintings.